yanu-ai/P0Person/README.md

 ### Modifying the code in `CountEateries.java`

 The code you download includes a class `CountEateries` that reads a file of data, e.g., `data/foodlarge.txt` and determines how many `Person201` objects like each of the 33 different Ninth Street eateries.
 When run, this count is printed as zero/0 for each eatery until you modify/add to the code in method `countEateries` which returns zero for every value of parameter `eatery`.
-You'll need to write code to count how many `Person201` objects, say named `p`, in the array parameter `people` have `p.eatery() == eatery`.
+You'll need to write code to count how many `Person201` objects, say named `p`, in the array parameter `people` have `p.eatery().equals(eatery)`.
 Write code by looping over the array and checking every object's `.eatery()` value for equality with parameter `eatery`.
 Copy/paste the output you get into your **analysis questions** document.

 The last several lines of eatery data should be:
 ```